rcuevass/monitoring-evidentlyAI/data/input/README.md

 Folder to keep track of input data to showcase monitoring:

-- reference.csv - data based on which the machine learning algorithm was trained
+- train.csv - data based on which the machine learning algorithm was trained
+- test_reference.csv - test dataset used during development of machine learning algorithm
-- prod.csv - data mimicking prod data that will be monitored to detect drift
+- test_prod.csv - test dataset mimicking prod data that will be monitored to detect drift
+- **archive**.
+Folder containing 'raw' dataset taken from the source